Pokkunny Siva Temple: History

 This temple was once owned by the king of Kollengode Palace.
 The old name of Kollengode was Venganad.
 Venganad Nambi or the king of Kollengode was the ruler of Venganad comprising the five lands.
 He was also the leader of over a thousand Nair families in the area.
-He is.
-Goddess Kachamkurichi was the Goddess of the king of Kollengode.
-But Vadavannoor Thevar (Pokkunny Siva) was a favorite god.
+God of Kachamkurichi was the lord of the king of Kollengode but, Vadavannoor Thevar (Pokkunny Siva) was his favorite.